No. 100 Squadron RAAF: Air Force Heritage Squadron

 On 1 January 2021, the RAAF reformed No. 100 Squadron as the Air Force Heritage Squadron, under the Air Force Training Group, to operate the heritage aircraft as airworthy warbirds.
 It comprises the Point Cook Heritage Flight at RAAF Base Point Cook and the Temora Historic Flight at Temora Aviation Museum.

 Ownership of 12 historically significant aircraft was transferred from the Temora Aviation Museum to the RAAF in July 2019 and operated by the RAAF as the Temora Historic Flight.
 They are maintained by museum staff and pilots are inducted into the RAAF Reserve.

+It was announced in January 2026 that eight of No. 100 Squadron's aircraft would be retired.
+This change was made to reduce the number of types in service and followed an assessment of technical issues associated with operating vintage aircraft.

 Current aircraft

 All are airworthy, except as noted.